- Search The Registry

 - About Us

 *Alexander Thomas Augusta was born on this date in 1825.
 He was a Black physician and educator.

 Dr. Augusta petitioned Senator Henry Wilson for payroll assistance.
-He successfully argued that as a medical examiner he deserved more than the $7.00 per month normally given to a Black enlisted man.
+He successfully argued that as a medical examiner, he deserved more than the $7.00 per month normally given to a Black enlisted man.
 Senator Wilson agreed and pressured the Army paymaster in Baltimore to apply the appropriate pay rate for his rank.
-In March of 1865, Augusta received the rank of Lieutenant Colonel, the first Black ever to gain this stature.
+In March of 1865, Augusta received the rank of Lieutenant Colonel, the first Black to gain this stature.

 After discharge in 1866, Augusta continued private practice in Washington, D.C., and taught in the newly founded Howard University Medical Department.
 He retired from Howard University in 1877 and continued to practice medicine until his death.
-Lieutenant Colonel Augusta received full military honors with burial at Arlington National Cemetery.
-The life of Alexander Thomas Augusta can be summed in a single word, determination.
+Lieutenant Colonel Augusta received full military honors with a burial at Arlington National Cemetery.
+The life of Alexander Thomas Augusta can be summed up in a single word, determination.
 He died in 1890.

 Library of Congress